MonsteRico/ObsidianNotes/content/Codeninjas Camps/Minecraft Modding/Day 1.md

   - CodeNinjas
 ---
 ## Day 1 - Intro, Ore, Tools
-- Play Minecraft until everyone arrives and gets logged in, just have them log in or use our accounts for singleplayer
+- Play Minecraft until everyone arrives and gets logged in, just have them log in or use our accounts for singleplayer. don't delay camp start by more than 15 minutes even if someone's late. **ever**. don't.
-## Intro
+## Intro - 5 Min
 - Chris will go over general rules
 - As an icebreaker we do Name, Age/Grade, How long you've been playing Minecraft OR your favorite block/mob/item/biome/mod/etc.
 - Have everyone start up MCreator and go into their Workspace.

-## Talk about textures
+## Talk about textures - 10 min
 -  Close computers halfway while we talk about textures
 - How does Minecraft do textures? (ask the ninjas)
 - It uses sprite sheets basically, pulling from the sprite sheet whatever face of the block is needed and putting it in the game